BSergeyI/LearnGit/README.md

 # LearnGit
-This is the place of mistakes
+This is the place of mistakes.
 New repository for the lessons.